Larissa-Fernandes/JavaScriptLessons/[HC]LevelOne/readme.md

 - If the number is divisible by 3 and 5, display 'FizzBuzz';
 - If is not a number display 'Não é um número' (not a number);
 - If it is not divisible by 3 or 5, display the number.

+### 2-ReverseString

+The program must reverse a string